 Not only is dental care during pregnancy safe, it's important for the health of mom and baby.
-Share this with a mom you know.
-Learn more at: http://bit.ly/AAPBestStart #TinyTeeth
+Celebrate National Children's Dental Health Month this February by sharing this with a mom you know.
+Learn more at: http://bit.ly/2Hcf10C #NCDHM #TinyTeeth